-We’re often asked by both customers and employees why we built Nexus Lifecycle as a policy engine.
+We’re often asked by both customers and employees why we built Sonatype Lifecycle as a policy engine.
 Wouldn’t it be simpler to just scan for security violations?
 It would, but it would be less useful than a comprehensive risk management tool like Lifecycle.

 Understanding which open source components you’re using, the risk from those components, and determining an acceptable level of risk for your organization is vital to building a reliable software development process.
-Nexus Lifecycle makes risk management simple by allowing your organization to define and automatically enforce specific policies for open-source components.
+Sonatype Lifecycle makes risk management simple by allowing your organization to define and automatically enforce specific policies for open-source components.
 This approach is flexible enough to fit in any software development process, scalable, and empowers developers to make decisions about components.

 In this guide, we’ll discuss why we think Lifecycle’s ability to automatically enforce policies in a context-sensitive way is an effective method of managing risk in any organization.